realA10001986/Time-Circuits-Display/README.md

 This selects whether the TT_OUT pin is activated upon a time-travel in order to play synchronized time travel sequences on other props, if those props are connected by wire.

-_Signal without 5s lead:_ If this option is unchecked (which is the default), a time travel is signaled for wired props with a 5 second lead, in order to give the prop time to play an acceleration sequence.
-If this option is checked, TT-OUT is activated when the time travel actually starts.
+_Signal without 5s lead:_ If this option is unchecked (which is the default), TT-OUT is activated 5 seconds ahead of temporal displacement, in order to give the prop time to play an acceleration sequence.
+If this option is checked, TT-OUT is activated at the beginning of the temporal displacement sequence.

-For CircuitSetup original props, if they are connected by wire, this option should not be set.
-If it has to be set (because you are also driving third-party props, for instance), the corresponding option must be set in the prop's Config Portal.
+For CircuitSetup/A10001986 original props, if they are connected by wire, this option should _not_ be set.
+If it has to be set (because you are also driving third-party props, for instance), the corresponding option must be set in the prop's Config Portal as well.

 Also see [here](#controlling-other-props).

+Note: If you have a GPS receiver, a rotary encoder or a Futaba remote control and use those as a source for speed, a time travel is triggered upon hitting 88mph.
+In this use case, however, the TCD cannot know if or when a speed of 88mph is actually be reached and therefore not inform other props 5 seconds ahead.
+If _Signal without 5s lead_ is unchecked, as a result, there will be a delay of 5 seconds from when the TCD's GPS/Rotary Encoder/Futaba Remote-induced speed hits 88mph until the temporal displayment sequence actually starts.
+As this certainly is undesirable, the option should be checked and your wired devices should be configured to immediately start a temporal displacment sequence when TT OUT becomes HIGH.

 ##### &#9193; signals alarm